tanktoptony/giraffe/README.md

     - Delete an existing distributor given their ID
 - Challenges
   - Implement a route that streams database updates to a client over an open connection.
 Use any protocol you want to accomplish this.
   - Create a React front-end client that can query the API.
-Only basic functionality is fine, a SPA with buttons and text boxes that execute API calls is fine.
+Only basic functionality is all we're looking for here, a SPA with buttons and text boxes that execute API calls is fine.
   - Containerize the application(s) and add configuration to run it/them in Docker compose
   - Create an endpoint to export any table from the database in CSV format by passing the table name as a query parameter.